ncw/cwtool/README.md

 ### Synopsis

-Cwtool provides a suite of morse code tools.
+Cwtool provides a suite of Morse code tools.

 ### Options